-The Bitcoin Network operates using open-source protocols, meaning that any user can download the software, modify it and then propose that the users and miners of Bitcoin adopt the modification.
-When a modification is introduced and a substantial majority of users and miners' consent to the modification, the change is implemented and the network remains uninterrupted.
-However, if less than a substantial majority of users and miners' consent to the proposed modification, and the modification is not compatible with the software prior to its modification, the consequence would be what is known as a "hard fork" of the Bitcoin Network, with one group running the pre-modified software and the other running the modified software.
-The effect of such a fork would be the existence of two versions of Bitcoin running in parallel, yet lacking interchangeability.
-For example, Bitcoin Cash is the result of a hard fork of Bitcoin.
-Some users of the original network may harbor ill will toward the Bitcoin Cash network, and vice versa.
-These users may attempt to negatively impact the use or adoption of the Bitcoin Cash network.
-A fork may also occur as a result of an unintentional or unanticipated software flaw in the various versions of otherwise compatible software that users run.
-Such a fork could lead to users and miners abandoning the digital asset with the flawed software.
-It is possible, however, that a substantial number of users and miners could adopt an incompatible version of the digital asset while resisting community-led efforts to merge the two chains.
-This could result in a permanent fork.
+The Ethereum Network operates using open-source protocols, meaning that any user can download the software, modify it and then propose that the users and validators of Ether adopt the modification.
+When a modification is introduced and a substantial majority of users and validators' consent to the modification, the change is implemented and the network remains uninterrupted.
+However, if less than a substantial majority of users and validators' consent to the proposed modification, and the modification is not compatible with the software prior to its modification, the consequence would be what is known as a "hard fork" of the Ethereum Network, with one group running the pre-modified software and the other running the modified software.
+The effect of such a fork would be the existence of two versions of Ethereum running in parallel, yet lacking interchangeability.
+For example, in September 2022, the Ethereum Network transitioned to a proof-of-stake model, in an upgrade referred to as the "Merge."
+Following the Merge, a hard fork of the Ethereum Network occurred, as certain Ethereum miners and network participants planned to maintain the proof-of-work consensus mechanism that was removed as part of the Merge.
+This version of the network was rebranded as "Ethereum Proof-of-Work."

 Forks may also occur as a digital asset network community's response to a significant security breach.
-For example, in July 2016, Ethereum "forked" into Ethereum and a new digital asset, Ethereum Classic, as a result of the Ethereum network community's response to a significant security breach.
-In June 2016, an anonymous hacker exploited a smart contract running on the Ethereum network to syphon approximately \$60 million of Ether held by The DAO, a distributed autonomous organization, into a segregated account.
+For example, in July 2016, Ethereum "forked" into Ethereum and a new digital asset, Ethereum Classic, as a result of the Ethereum Network community's response to a significant security breach.
+In June 2016, an anonymous hacker exploited a smart contract running on the Ethereum Network to syphon approximately \$60 million of Ether held by The DAO, a distributed autonomous organization, into a segregated account.
 In response to the exploit, most participants in the Ethereum community elected to adopt a "fork" that effectively reversed the exploit.
 However, a minority of users continued to develop the original blockchain, referred to as "Ethereum Classic" with the digital asset on that blockchain now referred to as ETC. ETC now trades on several Digital Asset Trading Platforms.
 A fork may also occur as a result of an unintentional or unanticipated software flaw in the various versions of otherwise compatible software that users run.
-Such a fork could lead to users and miners abandoning the digital asset with the flawed software.
-It is possible, however, that a substantial number of users and miners could adopt an incompatible version of the digital asset while resisting community-led efforts to merge the two chains.
+Such a fork could lead to users and validators abandoning the digital asset with the flawed software.
+It is possible, however, that a substantial number of users and validators could adopt an incompatible version of the digital asset while resisting community-led efforts to merge the two chains.
 This could result in a permanent fork, as in the case of Ethereum and Ethereum Classic.